Welcome to the playful parade of dog idioms, where every phrase is a tail-wagging treat, and the language is as lively as a game of fetch in the park!

 9. Three dog night

-Now let’s delve into the chilly idiom “Three dog night,” which vividly describes just how cold a night can get.
+Now let’s discuss the chilly idiom “Three dog night,” which vividly describes just how cold a night can get.

 This expression isn’t about a musical band but rather a survival tactic used by the indigenous people of Australia.
 On particularly freezing nights, the number of dogs one needed to stay warm while sleeping would indicate just how bitterly cold it was.
 A “three dog night” was so frigid that cuddling up with three dogs was necessary to prevent hypothermia.